vagoum/rsa/README.md

-This is an oversimplified implementation of the rsa algorithm that is used in virtually any cryptosystem
+This is my implementation of the RSA algorithm used worldwidely in cryptosystems today.ATTENTION:DO NOT USE THIS CODE for generation of the public-private rsa keys.The code used for that purpose is written and tested by the best in the field.Its purpose is solely educational